quicwg/multipath/draft-ietf-quic-multipath.md

 and mobile networks is a well-known multipath use case, it only temporarily uses two paths at the same time to avoid transmission pauses.
-More general use of simultaneous paths, however, needs more consideration than specified in this document to avoid negative performance impacts, e.g., when stream data is distributed over multiple paths with different delays or to avoid excessive congestion of shared bottlenecks.
+Simultaneous path usage generally, however, needs more consideration than specified in this document to avoid negative performance impacts, e.g., when stream data is distributed over multiple paths with different delays.

 ## Conventions and Definitions {#definition}